kucharzyk-sebastian/NES_emulator/README.md

-# NES Emulator (In progress)
+# NES 6502 Emulator

-Emulator of an 8-bit Nintendo Entertainment System (NES) home video game console created in C++.
+Emulator of an 8-bit 6502 processof from Nintendo Entertainment System (NES) home video game console created as a bachhelors thesis in C++.

-## Progress made
-Already created a fully functional and well tested emulator of 6502 processor as a bachelors thesis.

 ## Contributing